Pole11/FreeRTOS-port-renesas-R9A02G021/README.md

 - Add as includes to the assembler (add to the default ones):
 	- `src/Source/Portable/LLVM`
 - (Enable the machine timer from the Smart Configurator)
+- To flash use the run or debug button

 Without using the IDE:
 - Install the toolchain from https://llvm-gcc-renesas.com/riscv/riscv-download-toolchains/
 - Paste the path to `bin/clang` of the toolchain inside the makefile.
 Change the variables `CC`, `AS` and `LD`.
 - `make`
+- To flash use the Rensas flasher https://www.renesas.com/en/software-tool/renesas-flash-programmer-programming-gui

 ## I want to add an interrupt handler for a button/pin/adc/...